Residential Treatment Program

 - Develop healthy habits and make lifestyle changes that support long-term recovery.

-During inpatient treatment, there are plenty of opportunities for rest, relaxation and recreation, which are all important for ongoing sobriety.
+During residential treatment, there are plenty of opportunities for rest, relaxation and recreation, which are all important for ongoing sobriety.

 Taking the first step and entering a treatment program is often one of the most difficult parts of recovery.
-Knowing what you can expect in inpatient treatment can make the decision to seek treatment easier.
-Here are some of the most frequently asked questions about inpatient drug rehab.
+Knowing what you can expect in residential treatment can make the decision to seek treatment easier.
+Here are some of the most frequently asked questions about residential drug rehab.

 Pack enough clothes to last you at least a week.
 Laundry facilities are available for your use.
 Leave electronics and valuables, including jewelry and cash, at home.
 Bring whatever toiletries you need.
 You may also want to bring things to do during relaxation periods, such as a book or crossword puzzles.
 Bringing a journal and plenty of pens is always recommended, since reflecting in a journal is a benefit to recovery.